learnk8s/learnk8s.io/src/terraformAks/content.md

 Terraform also keeps track of the current state of your infrastructure, so running your the script twice hold the same result.

-In the rest of this article you will explore why Terraform is loved by small and large enterprises that uses it everyday in production.
+In the rest of this article you will explore why Terraform is loved by small and large enterprises that use it everyday in production.

 ## Getting started with Terraform